mariasofiadf/FEUP_LBAW/artefacts/eap.md

 ## A8: Vertical prototype

-> Brief presentation of the artefact goals.
+The Vertical Prototype includes the implementation of the features marked as necessary in the common and theme requirements documents.
+This artefact aims to validate the architecture presented, also serving to gain familiarity with the technologies used in the project.

+The implementation is based on the [LBAW Framework](https://git.fe.up.pt/lbaw/template-laravel) and include work on all layers of the architecture of the solution to implement: user interface, business logic and data access.
+The prototype includes the implementation of pages of visualization, insertion, edition and removal of information; the control of permissions in the access to the implemented pages.

 ### 1. Implemented Features

 #### 1.1.
 Implemented User Stories

-> Identify the user stories that were implemented in the prototype.
+User stories that were implemented in the prototype.

 | User Story reference | Name                   | Priority                   | Description                   |
 | -------------------- | ---------------------- | -------------------------- | ----------------------------- |